RobinLinus/treecoin/docs/state-tree.md

 - Addresses are uniformly distributed and therefore it is easy to calculate an educated guess for the range in which an address lies most likely.
 That reduces the query's overhead to `O( log(K) * log(M) )` whereas `K` is the length of the range and `K = O(log(N))`.
 This is not a significant optimization though, because the dominant factor `M` remains.

 ## Delayed Commitments
 We do not want to introduce new consensus critical computation into the design of bitcoin.
-Therefore all indices are committed delayed: A block does not contain a commitment to the most recent state, but to the state of a predetermined predecessor (i.e. from 6 blocks ago) such that all heavy computation can be precomputed before a new block is mined.
-This way we do not increase the other miners' time to verify or mine a new block.
+Therefore all indices are [delayed commitments](https://petertodd.org/2016/delayed-txo-commitments): A block does not contain a commitment to the most recent state, but to the state of a predetermined predecessor (i.e. from 6 blocks ago) such that miners can precompute the computationally intensive result of all state transitions before a new block is mined.
+This way we do not increase the time to verify or mine a new block.

+## Fast Merkle Trees
+We make heavy use of Merkle trees thus their performance is consensus critical.
+[Fast Merkle Trees](https://gist.github.com/maaku/41b0054de0731321d23e9da90ba4ee0a) are a more efficient alternative to the current Merkle tree implementation in bitcoin.